 Did you know that throughout the month of March every year, Irish History Month takes place?
-An initiative brought about by the Irish Arts Foundation, first celebrated in Leeds in 2007, it is now in its eleventh year.
-Irish History Month, exists to promote the many positive contributions that Irish people have made to life in Leeds and also exists to introduce new audiences to the vibrancy of Irish arts, heritage, culture and history.
+An initiative brought about by the Irish Arts Foundation, first celebrated in Leeds in 2007, it is now in its thirteenth year.
+Irish History Month exists to promote the many positive contributions that Irish people have made in Leeds and also to introduce new audiences to the vibrancy of Irish arts, heritage, culture and history.